Qualify for the Community Health Coverage Program (CHCP)

-- Live in the Kaiser Foundation Health Plan of Colorado Denver/Boulder service area
+- You live in the Kaiser Foundation Health Plan of Colorado service area.

-- You must live in Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas, or Jefferson County.
+- You must live in Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas, or Jefferson, or Weld County.

-- Are not eligible for other public or private health coverage such as, but not limited to, Health First Colorado (Colorado’s Medicaid Program), OmniSalud, Medicare, Child Health Plan Plus (CHP+), a job-based health plan, or financial help through Connect for Health Colorado
+- You aren’t eligible for other public or private health coverage such as, but not limited to, Health First Colorado (Colorado’s Medicaid Program), OmniSalud, Medicare, Child Health Plan Plus (CHP+), an affordable job-based health plan, or financial help through Connect for Health Colorado.

 - As of January 1, 2025 all children from households with incomes up to 265% of the federal poverty level ($39,909 for an individual or $82,680 for a family of 4 in 2024) are eligible for Health First Colorado/CHP+ regardless of immigration status.